top of page

 How to use Chokos

-Great early food for babies- especially if food chemical sensitive.
+Choko is a great early food for babies- especially if salicylate, amine or glutamate sensitive.

 Just wear gloves when peeling as the sap can be irritating.